Seedcorn Fund

 The Seedcorn Fund is administered by the Midlothian Climate Action Hub, a community-led initiative in partnership between the Midlothian Climate Action Network and Midlothian Community Action.
 The Hub is funded by the Scottish Government to encourage community-led climate action across Midlothian.

-Applications are currently close.
-To stay up to date about future rounds, please subscribe to our newsletter.
+To stay up to date about future rounds, and hear more about our work, please subscribe to our newsletter.

 Stay In The Loop